JoseHenriqueSiqueira/Whatsapp_Instagram_Messanger_ChatGPT_OpenAI/README.md

-# WhatsApp and Instagram ChatBot using OpenAI API
+# WhatsApp, Instagram and Messenger ChatBot using OpenAI API
- This repository showcases a ChatBot integrated with WhatsApp and Instagram, using OpenAI API (such as ChatGPT).
+ This repository showcases a ChatBot integrated with WhatsApp, Instagram and Messenger, using OpenAI API (such as ChatGPT).
 With it, you can interact with a highly trained language model to answer your questions and perform specific tasks quickly and efficiently.
-Don't miss the opportunity to experience cutting-edge AI technology directly on your WhatsApp or Instagram.
+Don't miss the opportunity to experience cutting-edge AI technology directly on your WhatsApp, Instagram or Messenger.

 ## Preview